 MSWD provides domestic water and wastewater service in the Project vicinity.
 The site is currently vacant and undeveloped land and currently not served by existing utilities.
-The Project proposes to connect to the existing 16 inch water mains along Little Morongo Road and 15th Avenue.
+The Project proposes to connect to the existing water main along Little Morongo Road.
 The Project site does not have access to wastewater service at this time.
 MSWD operates two wastewater treatment plants serving 7,300 parcels and a population of approximately 20,400.
-The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive approximately one half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
+The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).